Library Information Network of Clackamas County: Consortium

 The Happy Valley Library was originally opened as the Sunnyside branch of the Clackamas County Library in 2012 to replace the Clackamas Corner branch near the Clackamas Town Center.
 The county transferred the library to the City of Happy Valley effective July 1, 2015.
 The City of Gladstone transferred their local library to Clackamas County effective December 1, 2019.

 The member libraries share an integrated library system which allows cooperative borrowing.
 Shared services, including cataloging, computer support, courier, and interlibrary loan, are coordinated by the Network Office, a department of the county government.
-The system currently offers nearly half a million titles, 1.2 million items, and serves over 200,000 members, who check out more than 6.2 million items each year.
+As of 2025, the system offers more than 750,000 print books, 170,000 physical audio and video items, and 278,000 digital books and audiobooks.
+It serves over 150,000 members, who check out more than 6 million physical and digital items each year.

 Library District

 In November 2008, Measure 3-310 was passed by Clackamas County voters, leading to the creation of a Library District that established permanent property tax-based funding for libraries in the county.

 The cities of Damascus, Tualatin, and Johnson City opted out of the district's creation.
 In May 2010, a close vote by the small subset of Tualatin residents who are also Clackamas County residents meant that they would join the district.
 Following a petition signed by 300 Damascus residents, Damascus voters approved a measure to join the Clackamas County library district in November 2010.